Skip to main content

 Old National Bank, P.O.
 Box 718, One Main Street, Evansville, IN 47708

-When a Old National account holder passes away, the next step depends on how the accounts were set up.
-Accounts with beneficiary designations or trust ownership transfer outside of probate.
-Accounts titled solely in the deceased's name require the estate's legal representative to work with Old National's Death Claims / Estate Services (1-800-731-2265) to access and distribute the funds.
+After a Old National account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
+Solely-owned accounts require the estate's representative to contact Old National's Death Claims / Estate Services at 1-800-731-2265 with the proper legal authority documents.

 Deposit, investment & retirement accounts